Pool Architecture & Algorithm Fundamentals

 M:N (Goroutines) Dynamic GOMAXPROCS * 4 or db_max_conn Channel buffering, context cancellation

 Operational Boundary: This section focuses exclusively on runtime topology and concurrency models.
-Driver-specific bug workarounds and OS-level socket tuning are deferred to subordinate implementation clusters.
+Driver-specific bug workarounds and OS-level socket tuning are deferred to the related implementation guides.

 Algorithm Selection & Performance Trade-offs